wp-plugins/gwolle-gb/readme.txt

 The next lines are made up of the content.
 Date needs to be a UNIX timestamp.
 For manually creating a timestamp, look at the [timestamp generator](http://www.timestampgenerator.com/).
+With version 1.4.1 and older, the field datetime was called date.
 You could make a test-entry, export that, and look to see what the importer expects from the CSV.
 Make sure you use UNIX line-endings.
 Any decent text-editor can transform a textdocument to UNIX line-endings.